ortus-docs/cbsecurity-docs/usage/untitled-1.md

 ## Rule Overrides

 As we saw from the overview and our configuration sections.
 We can declare the default actions for authorizations and authentication issues and to which events/URLs to go if that happens.
 There can be a time where you can override those global/module settings directly within a rule.
-Let's explore those overrideds:
+Let's explore those overrides:

 #### Redirect